Distressed asphalt pavement cracks in several different types of patterns which can indicate the cause of failure.

 Acrylic Sealcoats do not contain petroleum by products so they are considered more environmentally friendly.
 They are derived from polymers and acrylic which increases their price by quite a lot, however they provide years longer periods of protection.
 They are also available in many colors, such as green for tennis courts.
 Finally, acrylic sealcoats are UV resistant, and durable under harsh weather conditions.

 Asphalt Emulsions: Asphalt cement is a solid substance at temperatures under 150 degrees but it can be milled while warm into small droplets and mixed into water treated with an emulsifying agent that will keep the droplets separated within the water.
 When the emulsified mixture is sprayed or rolled at colder temperatures onto the asphalt parking lot, the water separates from the asphalt cement and evaporates leaving behind a protective deep black coat of asphalt cement.
 The Asphalt Emulsions sealers are not as strong smelling as the coal tar sealers which is easier on all life close by.

 Cost to Sealcoat a Parking Lot

-Cost to sealcoat a parking lot depends on how large the lot is, how much damage has to be repaired, type of sealant used, such as acrylic sealants are the most expensive but last longer that other sealants.
-There are several types of Sealants to choose from that are designed for particular situations.
+The cost to sealcoat a parking lot depends on how large the lot is, how much damage has to be repaired, and the type of sealant used.
+Acrylic sealants are the most expensive but last longer that other sealants.
+There are several types of sealants to choose from that are designed for particular situations.
 Which sealant will work best for the condition of the targeted parking lot can be advised by an experienced local asphalt contractor.
 Call or text (609) 337-4944 and request Jersey Strong Paving provide a free quote for sealing your parking lot with the most appropriate sealer.